awsdocs/aws-encryption-sdk-docs/doc_source/how-it-works.md

 ## AWS Encryption SDK Encryption Workflows<a name="encryption-workflows"></a>

 The workflows in this section explain how the SDK encrypts data and decrypts [encrypted messages](concepts.md#message)\.
-They show how the SDK uses the components that you create, including the [cryptographic materials manager](concepts.md#crypt-materials-manager) \(CMM\), [master key provider](concepts.md#master-key-provider), and [master key](concepts.md#master-key), to respond to encryption and decryption requests from your application\.
+They show how the SDK uses the components that you create, including a [master key provider](concepts.md#master-key-provider) and [master key](concepts.md#master-key) \(Java and Python\) or [keyring](concepts.md#keyring) \(C\) to respond to encryption and decryption requests from your application\.

-**Note**
-The AWS Encryption SDK in C is a preview release\.
-The code and the documentation are subject to change\.

 ### How the SDK Encrypts Data<a name="encrypt-workflow"></a>

 The SDK provides methods that encrypt strings, byte arrays, and byte streams\.
-For code examples showing calls to encrypt and decrypt strings and byte streams in each supported programming languages, see the examples in the [Programming Languages](programming-languages.md) section\.
+For code examples that encrypt and decrypt strings and byte streams in each supported programming languages, see the examples in the [Programming Languages](programming-languages.md) section\.

 1. Your application passes plaintext data to one of the encryption methods\.
 We also recommend that you pass in an optional, non\-secret [encryption context](concepts.md#encryption-context)\.

 1. The encryption method asks the [cryptographic materials manager](concepts.md#crypt-materials-manager) \(CMM\) for encryption materials\.

    The CMM is a component that assembles the data keys, signing keys, and other encryption materials\.

-   In the AWS Encryption SDK for Java and Python, you can specify a CMM or a master key provider\.
-If you specify a master key provider, the AWS Encryption SDK creates a default CMM that interacts with your chosen master key provider\.
-In the AWS Encryption SDK for C, you must specify a CMM and a [keyring](concepts.md#keyring)\.
+The AWS Encryption SDK provides a default CMM and a CMM that manages [data key caching](data-key-caching.md)\.
+You can also create custom CMMs for your applications\.
+Typically, you don't create a default CMM explicitly\.
+When you specify a master key provider or keyring, the AWS Encryption SDK creates a default CMM for you\.

-1. The CMM requests encryption materials from the [keyring](concepts.md#keyring) in the session \(C\) or the master keys specified by the [master key provider](concepts.md#master-key-provider) \(Java and Python\)\.
+1. The CMM requests encryption materials from the master key provider or keyring\.
 The response includes a plaintext data key and the same data key encrypted under the master keys\.
 The CMM returns these encryption materials to the encryption method\.

 1. The encryption method uses the plaintext data key to encrypt the data, and then discards the plaintext data key\.
 If you provided an encryption context, the encryption method also cryptographically binds the encryption context to the encrypted data\.